srMarquinho/ultimate-dividend-portfolio/README.md

     [**Here is the blank template you need to make a COPY**](https://docs.google.com/spreadsheets/d/1TZixfk57fWBB2Z80-TkbtwgfiLlOSZ8488CddZ8lMv0/copy?usp=sharing) - this will create a copy to yourself on Google Drive!!!

 1. Install and authorize scripts.
 That's necessary to give scripts access to your sheets.
 You will only need to do this once.
+> Don't worry.
+This is open source.
+Google just wants to ensure you are aware a script will run.

 - In the top menu click "PORTFOLIO" > "Install"

 <div><img src="./images/PortfolioMenu.png" width="300"></div>
 --
 <div><img src="./images/Authorisation.png" width="300"></div>